nak/pytest_mproc/docsrc/index.rst

 allowed during distributed processing.
 The *multiprocessing* module can get bogged down and dwell on one thread or even deadlock when too many connection requests are made at one time to the main process.
 To alleviate this, the number of allowed simultaneous connections is throttled, with a default of 24 maximum connections.
-The user can over ride this using the *"--max-simultanous-connections" option.
+The user can over ride this using the *--max-simultanous-connections* option.

 Grouping Tests